Identification

 Classroom: It will be the responsibility of the classroom teacher to provide all students, including those identified as ‘Most Able’ / ‘Talented’, with a suitable level of challenge and are given time to consolidate any new learning that has taken place.

 Whole school: A variety of enrichment activities for all year groups will be provided and designed to encourage and enhance engagement and discussion in the student’s area of expertise across subject groups and ages, for instance targeted careers advice during the spring term when Year 8 are making their option choices.
+Enrichment opportunities will periodically be made available for the ‘Most Able’ during mentoring group sessions or for the ‘talented’ through subject groups.
+Sessions will look at a range of topics such as careers, options, homework, managing stress, mindfulness and subject knowledge.
+All Gifted and Talented students can also enjoy whole school enrichment opportunities.

 Menu Notices